zfaustk/KHGraphDB/docs/type.md

 Type may mark a property as content.
 The index refuses that key.
 The page stays on the vertex.

+Type may mark a view.
+The query text is schema.
+Members are soup.
+Compact drops a changed recipe.

 This is the DNA.
 Do not flatten Type into a string to look more like Cypher.